 Using Shibboleth, Lightweight Directory Access Protocol (LDAP), and Secure Socket Layers (SSL), it is possible to limit access of your published pages to specific LDAP groups or named UB constituents.

-Access is limited through a parent page, and the name of that authenticated page must end in “–pw” (e.g. mypage-pw).
-This will limit access to that particular page (i.e. mypage-pw.html) and any of its children.
-Also the public URL for your new page will begin https://.
+Access is restricted through an authenticated page whose name must end in “–pw” (e.g. mypage-pw).
+This will limit access to that particular page (i.e. mypage-pw.html) and its children.
+(Also the public URL for your new page will always begin https://.)
+The actual restrictions are set in page Properties.

 Within the UBCMS, all hostnames (subdomains) are certified for secure pages (e.g. WWW.buffalo.edu is a hostname, as is NURSING.buffalo.edu).
 All secure pages rely on a certificate for that hostname, and for all UBCMS pages, the certificate is managed and paid for centrally by UBit.
 But if your unit operates its own servers with an independent certificate, your unit would be responsible for purchasing and managing that on your own.